jamesw98/ghsfl-docs/competition_format.markdown

 ## Points and Standings

 ### Points
-All individual tournaments, except scrimmages, award points.
+All individual tournaments, except scrimmages and championships, award points.
 Points are awarded to the top 16 fencers at each event.
 Points are awarded in the following scale:

 Place | Points
 1 | 64